Estimation of surface area: Background

-For the Devroye-Wise type estimator we will also show that the convergence rate is better when we additionally assume that the number of intersections between any line and $\partial S$ is bounded from above (that exclude the case of a linear part in $\partial S$).
+For the Devroye--Wise type estimator, we will also show that the convergence rate can be quadratically improved if we additionally assume that the number of intersections between any line and $\partial S$ is bounded from above (this excludes the case of a linear part in $\partial S$, such as in Figure \ref{fig1a}).